lemotdesign/one-click-hugo-cms/site/content/post/testing-post.md

 1. **Chemical treatments** (barriers) are a favoured choice for Homeowners on the Gold Coast.
 A standard chemical termite treatment using Termidor HE is usually between **$3000 to $4000**.
 Variables such as the home's external perimeter (average is 65 lineal meters) and chemical type can influence the cost.

    See our **Recommended Chemicals** page for a deeper understanding.
 2. **Baiting Systems** can be a suitable alternative to a chemical option.
-Depending on property dimensions and the quantity of bait stations, costs can range from **$1500 to $3000**, with an added annual fee for monitoring.
+Depending on property dimensions and the number of bait stations, costs can range from **$1500 to $3000**, with an added annual fee for monitoring.
 See our page about BASF **Trelona Baiting System**.
 3. **Physical Barriers** act as deterrents, halting termite entry.
 These systems, are often integrated during construction.
 It's very much a quote-and-do proposition.

 **Combined treatments**: Sometimes, we will recommend combining a chemical treatment with a baiting system for ultimate protection.